- What is an Ordinary Watercourse?

 What does it cost and how can I pay?

 Each consent costs £50 and a separate consent is required for each structure or part of the works which affect the channel.
 Multiple consents can be made for the same location in a single application.
 Structures in different locations will need separate applications.
-If you need to build a temporary structure or diversion for the water to enable you to build the final structure, you will need to apply for consent for both of these e.g. temporary structure + final = 2 consents = £100.
+If you need to build a temporary structure or diversion for the water to enable you to build the final structure, you will need to apply for consent for both of these for example temporary structure plus final equals 2 consents which equals £100.

-If you are unsure of how many structures your plans will involve or what you need to pay for, please contact us using the details below.
+If you are unsure of how many structures your plans will involve or what you need to pay for, please contact us.

 We accept payment by BACs transfer, cheque, or by credit or debit card through our online portal.